 Notes Receivable: In FY 2022, HDC adopted GASB Statement No. 91, Conduit Debt Obligations.
-This statement eliminated the existing option for issuers to report conduit debt obligations and the related assets as their own.
-The Corporation has determined that its two note receivables, the military housing development at Fort Hamilton ("Military Housing") and the 2022 Series A CFGP NYCHA notes, were funded by Conduit debt obligations and fall within the criteria provided in this statement.
+This Statement eliminated the existing option for issuers to report conduit debt obligations and the related assets as their own.
+The Corporation has determined that its two note receivables, the military housing development at Fort Hamilton ("Military Housing") and the 2022 Series A CFGP NYCHA notes, were funded by conduit debt obligations and fall within the criteria provided in Statement No. 91.
 Therefore, these notes and the related bonds are no longer included in HDC's Enterprise Fund financial statement reporting.
-However, the required disclosures were presented in the footnotes in accordance with the disclosure requirement.
+However, the required disclosures were presented in the footnotes to the financial statements in accordance with the Statement No. 91 disclosure requirement.
 The 2022 Series A CFGP NYCHA bonds were issued to refund the 2013 Series Capital Fund notes.